commercetools/rmf-codegen/README.md

 Commands:
-  generate                  Generate source code from a RAML specification. verify                    Allows to verify if a raml spec is valid.
+  generate                  Generate source code from a RAML specification. verify                    Allows to verify if a raml spec is valid. validate                  Validate the raml spec against defined rules and generate a validation report.

 ```

 Generating Client SDKs or normalized RAML for documentation: